Dates & Prices

 Day 1

-Mexico CityBienvenidos, welcome to Mexico City!
-On arrival, take a complimentary transfer from the airport to your hotel.
-If you have time, perhaps take a stroll to get a feel for this vibrant and rapidly growing capital where the ancient and modern collide.
-You'll meet your leader and other members of your group this evening for a welcome meeting at 6pm – until then, the day is yours.
-After the welcome meeting you may like to head out with your leader for an optional group dinner, an opportunity to get stuck straight into the many local culinary delights!
+Mexico CityBienvenidos!
+Welcome to Mexico.
+When you arrive at the airport, you’ll be met by a local representative for a complimentary transfer to your hotel.
+You'll meet your leader and other members of your group this evening for a welcome meeting at 6 pm – until then, the day is yours.
+Perhaps take a stroll to get a feel for this vibrant capital where the ancient and modern collide.
+After the meeting, you might like to head out with your leader for an optional group dinner, an opportunity to get stuck straight into the many local culinary delights.

 -